How To Start A Blog: The Definitive Guide for 2024

 SEO and Backlinks

-To grow your authority as a content creator, you will need backlinks to your blog, because these prove to Google that what you are saying makes sense to more people.
+To do that you will need backlinks to your blog because these prove to Google that what you are saying makes sense to more people.

 At the same time, you will want to make use of that traffic to your blog by redirecting them to other pages on your website/blog.
 This way, you have a lower bounce rate and you keep your visitors entertained for longer, ergo win.